 Supply Chain Management Courses and Classes Overview

-Supply chain management classes teach students methods in logistics, sourcing, forecasting, quality control and inventory management.
+Supply chain management classes cover logistics, sourcing, forecasting, quality control and inventory management.
 This article summarizes commonly offered courses in supply chain management.

 List of Common Courses